-If you Duplicate a Material in your model, the Appearance Asset will be associated to the new Material AND the Material you copied it from!
+Assets to duplicate a Material in your model, the Appearance Asset will be associated with the new Material AND the Material you copied it from!
 For example, in Figure 4-2.18, we will right-click on Carpet (1) and duplicate it.
-Before we duplicate it, notice the Appearance Asset named "RED" is not shared (arrow #3 Figure 4-2.18).
+Before we do so, notice the Appearance Asset named "RED" is not shared (arrow #3 Fig 4-2.18).

-Once you have duplicated a Material, notice the two carpet materials, in this example, now indicate they both share the same Appearance Asset.
+Once you have duplicated a Material with this command, notice the two carpet materials, in this example, now indicate they both share the same Appearance Asset.
 Changing one will affect the other.
-Click the Duplicate this asset icon in the upper right (Figure 4-2.19).
+Click the Duplicate this asset icon in the upper right (# 3 in Figure 4-2.19).

-Finally, when the Appearance Asset has been duplicated (Figure 4-2.20), you can expand the information section and rename the asset.
+The duplicated Appearance Asset can be renamed (Figure 4-2.20).
 You can now make changes to this material without affecting other materials.
-This applies to all assets in a Material.